-Gilbert Parkhouse the former Glamorgan and England batsman, died at a nursing home in West Wales on August 10, 2000, at the age of 74.
-Parkhouse appeared in 435 first-class matches for the Welsh county and won seven Test caps for England between 1950 till 1959.
+Gilbert Parkhouse, the former Glamorgan and England batsman, died at a nursing home in West Wales on August 10, 2000, at the age of 74.
+Parkhouse appeared in 435 first-class matches for the Welsh county and won seven Test caps for England between 1950 and 1959.

 Gilbert Parkhouse was educated at Wycliffe School in Gloucestershire.
 After some fine performances for the school cricket, he was even offered terms by the Gloucestershire club.
 However, Parkhouse had his roots firmly in South Wales, and it could not have been too difficult a decision for Gilbert Parkhouse to say no to the English county.
 He duly appeared for Glamorgan in their wartime friendlies in 1943 and, after completing his National Service, he made his first-class debut for Glamorgan in 1948.